thavlik/mirbase/README.md

 ## Usage
+There are two ways to utilize the prebuilt image: as a base image, and the `mirbase` command line.

-The prebuilt image is intended to be used as a base image, where you can find the database file at `/mirbase.sqlite`.
-For example:
+When used as a base image, where you can find the database file at `/mirbase.sqlite`:

 ```Dockerfile
 # Create a reference to the database image as a build stage.